Moving to Spain from the US: The ultimate guide for expats (2026)

 Step 3: Finding a place to live in Spain

-Housing is one of the biggest ongoing expenses for expats in Spain, often making up 40–50% of monthly living costs.
-Whether you rent or buy, your location plays a huge role in determining your budget – and lifestyle.
+Housing is usually one of the biggest ongoing expenses for expats in Spain, and your location will have a major impact on your budget and lifestyle.

-Madrid and Barcelona remain the top-tier regions for expats seeking an urban experience, but this comes at a cost – rents are the highest in the country.
+Madrid and Barcelona remain the most expensive cities for expats seeking an urban lifestyle, but this comes at a cost.

 Valencia and Andalucía offer a more affordable mix of coastal living and modern convenience, making them increasingly popular with digital nomads and families.
 Meanwhile, regions like Galicia or Asturias provide more budget-friendly and authentic alternatives.